 Family gatherings, cocktail parties, gift-giving, and receiving.
 There is a lot to love about the holiday season, but let’s face it… there’s plenty to dislike, too, and weight gain is at the top of that list.
 Fortunately, with a bit of care, you can set up some winning strategies to avoid overeating or loading up on sugary foods.

-There are lots of reasons you might be watching your waistline, whether you have high blood pressure, high cholesterol, type 1 or type 2 diabetes, or you are just beginning to feel the aches and pains of living life in the Fastlane catching up with you.
+There are lots of reasons you might be watching your waistline, whether you are intermittent fasting, have high blood pressure, high cholesterol, type 1 or type 2 diabetes, or you are just beginning to feel the aches and pains of living life in the Fastlane catching up with you.
 Just about all of us, at some point, will find our attention turning to the foods we eat and how to adjust them to get the most nourishment out of our food.
 Holiday time can be challenging to stick to this, though, especially if we are new to the idea of food as preventative medicine.

 Wherever You Are for the Holidays, There Are Ways to Stay Healthy